 Patient portals go beyond just facilitating communication; they actively engage patients in their care.
 These platforms promote medication adherence, enhance patient engagement, and contribute to better clinical outcomes, forming a crucial component of modern healthcare infrastructure.

-The integration of digital tools in healthcare represents a significant stride towards more efficient, accessible, and patient-centred care.
+The integration of digital tools in healthcare represents a significant stride towards more efficient, accessible, and patient-centered care.
 By bridging the gap between patients and providers, these technologies are not only streamlining processes but also empowering patients with greater control over their health journey.

 Conclusion